Skip to main content

 Written by Natalie

-Have you noticed that the Lunar days on Moonly might look different compared to other sources?
-No worries, we're here to explain this difference to you ✨
+Have you noticed that the Lunar days or the Moon's position in Moonly appear differently compared to other sources?
+We're here to help clarify this difference for you ✨

 Astrology has two main branches: Western and Vedic.
 In the Moonly app, we follow Vedic astrology Jyotish, which reflects the exact position of the planets and constellations in the sky.
 Unlike Western astrology, Jyotish takes into account the annual shift of the Earth's axis, ensuring precise calculations.